 Nowadays, social network is very popular especially to teenagers.
 It makes communication faster and more convenient.
 Examples for social networks are Facebook, twitter, MSN, Xanga and so on.
 People communicate through languages, and there are good and bad impacts on language English that caused by social networks.

 Teenagers tend to have more chance to communicate in English through using social networks.
-It is because typing or texting in English is much easier and faster than in other Languages.
-Therefore, teenagers prefer to type in English and that will definitely improve their writing and reading skill when they get more chance to communicate in English.
+It is because typing or texting in English is much easier and faster

 Students perceived the benefits of chatting and writing online, through which they gained more practice with the language.
 They were using the language to negotiate in an authentic way, which according to Savignon is an important means when developing communicative competence in a foreign language (English).

 Teaching and Learning through Social Networks Learning to speak English Language can be one of the most exciting and rewarding challenges that a person can undertake-whether it is for personal enrichment, business or both.
 And when one is learning a language, having a friendly support group can be a huge benefit.
-With social learning techniques, however, learning tasks becomes easier without excessive time or travel cost.
+With social learning techniques, however, learning tasks becomes easier-without excessive time or travel cost.
 By combining new webcasting technologies with social networking, organizations can create virtual environments that leverage webcasting to help students learn and test language skills in a social, online environment that facilitates global connections for language learning and social media.
 With social learning webcasts, trainers serve a greater number of students by providing localized content and extra on-demand resources, including video, chat and social media sharing-students can share their learning experience with others via Twitter, Facebook or LinkedIn.

-Computer-mediated communication (CMC) CMC another media and defined as any communicative transaction that occurs through the use of two or more networked computers.
+Computer-mediated communication (CMC)

+CMC another media and defined as any communicative transaction that occurs through the use of two or more networked computers.
 CMC is widely discussed in language learning because CMC provides opportunities for language learners to practice their language.
-For example, Warschauer conducted several case studies on using email or discussion boards in different language classes.
-Warschauer claimed that information and communications technology "bridge the historic divide between speech ... and writing".
+For example, Warschauer conducted several case studies on using email or discussion boards in different language classes. claimed that information Warschauer communications technology "bridge the historic divide between speech ... and writing".
 Thus, considerable concern has arisen over the reading and writing research in English Language due to the booming of the Internet.

-The Effects of Informal Use of Computer-Mediated Communication on EFL Learner Interaction The study conducted by Hassan Saleh Mahdi, Muhi Eddin Mohammed El-Naim (2012) to explore and to investigate the impact of informal use of computer-mediated communication (CMC) on English as a Foreign Language (EFL) learner's interaction.
-CMC is an umbrella term which refers to human communication via computer synchronously or asynchronously.
-It can implemented in two ways either formally or informally.
+Effects of Informal Use of Mediated Communication on EFL Learner Interaction The study conducted by Hassan Saleh Mahdi, Muhi Eddin Mohammed El-Naim (2012) to explore and to investigate the impact of informal use of computermediated communication (CMC) on English as a Foreign Language (EFL) learner's interaction.
+CMC is an umbrella term which refers to human communication via computer either synchronously or asynchronously.
+It can be implemented in two ways either formally or informally.
 Informal use of CMC in this study means unevaluated and unplanned activities which can occur outside the classroom, and can be initiated by the students.
 This study sought to examine: (a) if the learners participate actively in informal CMC; (b) the factors that help informal CMC to be a successful experience; and (c) the impact of CMC on comprehensible written output.
 The participants were fifty adult EFL Saudi learners at Najran University, Saudi Arabia.
 The study utilized a homepage on Facebook as a research tool.
 Data collection was done through a questionnaire and an interview.
 The participants' exchanges in the Facebook group and their replies to the questionnaire were analyzed.
 The results of the study revealed that informal use of CMC can be affected by many factors.
-The voluntary nature of learner participation, busy schedules, and the teacher interference were some of these factors.
+The voluntary nature of learner participation, busy schedules, and the teacher interference were some these factors.
 The results showed that the participants had positive attitudes towards using CMC to improve their language.